Abhay-Singh-1913/prng/README.md

 ## Introduction

 Pseudo-random number generators are widely used in various applications that require randomness, such as simulations, games, and cryptography.

+To generate sequences of numbers that appear to be random, but are actually determined by an initial value called a seed.

+The term "pseudo" indicates that the numbers are not truly random, but they exhibit properties of randomness for most practical purposes.

 This project showcases a combined approach where multiple PRNG algorithms are used together to enhance the quality and distribution of generated random numbers.

 ## Implemented PRNGs